-Learn more about the programs at Disability Rights California including Office of Clients' Rights Advocacy (OCRA) and Client Assistance Program (CAP).
-Find descriptions of the programs, helpful links, related cases/litigation, success stories and more.
+Learn more about the programs at Disability Rights California including OCRA and CAP.
+Find related links, litigation, success stories and more.

 People with disabilities are at a higher risk of abuse, neglect and being victims of crime.
 Estimates show they are at least four to ten times more likely victims than people without disabilities are.
 For more information about our work in this area, keep reading.

-The California Office of Patients' Rights is a DRC unit.
+The California Office of Patients' Rights (COPR) is a DRC unit.
 We have a contract with the Department of State Hospitals.
 We advocate and train in the five state hospitals.
 We give technical assistance and training to county Patients' Rights Advocates.
 To learn more keep reading.
-The California Office of Patients' Rights (COPR) is a unit within Disability Rights California.
-Under contract with California's Department of State Hospitals, California Office of Patients' Rights provides direct advocacy and training for the five State Hospitals.

 The Client Assistance Program helps people get services from the Department of Rehabilitation (DOR).
 Examples of DOR services are training, school, and a job.
 For more about our work in this area, read on.